 All with this stunning view of local countryside and Troodos peaks at the edge.
 Last year, they’ve done a bit of an upgrade, so they now also have a summer terrace that stretches just behind the windows on the photo below.

 My favorites from their wines are Saint Fotios (red) and Persefoni from whites.

 To enjoy a mezze lunch with your winery tour and wine tasting, book ahead – they do cater for vegetarians too.

 The food is cooked from local fresh ingredients and is absolutely delightful.

-Kolios Winery is about 40 minutes drive from Paphos or Limassol, the road will take you high up towards the mountains and the building is fairly easy to spot.
+Kolios Winery is about 40-minute drive from Paphos or Limassol, the road will take you high up towards the mountains and the building is fairly easy to spot.

-Just like Kolios, the winery offers amazing views towards the valley and surrounding countryside.
-It has a very large outdoor seating area and additional seating area on the first floor, offering even better views and a nice breeze in summer.
+Just like Kolios, the winery offers amazing views of the valley and surrounding countryside.
+It has a very large outdoor seating area and an additional seating area on the first floor, offering even better views and a nice breeze in summer.

 The winery is relatively large and the tour of the premises is included as part of your wine tasting.

 The wines are superb and I did love their zivania matured in oak casks.
 Looks like whiskey but tastes much much smoother.
 On our last visit, we got a couple of bottles as a nice gift for family and friends.